 In glazes rutile can be quite sensitive to the presence of opacifiers.
 While an unopacified glaze glaze might appear quite stunning, the addition of a zircon opacifier will usually drastically alter its appearance and interest because the variegation imparted is dependent on the glaze having depth and transparency or translucency.
 Strangely rutile and tin, another opacifier, can produce some very interesting reactions and it is quite common to see tin in amounts of up to 4% in rutile glazes.
 In these cases the tin appears to react in the crystal formation rather than opacify the glaze.

-Rutile powder, although its color makes it appear to be a very crude ground mineral, normally contains 90%+ titanium dioxide.
-However this does not mean that you can use a 90% titanium:10% iron mix and get the same result in a ceramic glaze (obviously line blending would be needed to match the amount of iron).
-The mineralogy and significant other impurities in rutile are a major factor in the way it acts in glazes and are not easily duplicated using a blend of other things.
+Pure rutile powder, although its color makes it appear to be a crude ground mineral, normally contains 95%+ titanium dioxide.
+However this does not mean that you can use a 95% titanium:5% iron mix and get the same result in a ceramic glaze (obviously line blending would be needed to match the amount of iron).
+The mineralogy and significant other impurities in rutile are a major factor in the way it acts in glazes (not easily duplicated using a blend of other things).
 Sometimes the special effects that rutile produces in glazes are also partly a product of a coarser grade (larger particle size).
 These likewise cannot be easily duplicated by more refined materials.
 Unfortunately the trend at some mining operations (at least in Australia) is to fine grind the rutile on-site, making it more difficult for ceramic operations to obtain the coarser grades.

 Although rutile will normally stain a glaze brown or yellow, its crystallization effects can significantly lighten the color of iron glazes.
 Higher amounts of rutile in stoneware glazes will often contribute glaze imperfections.

 Granular rutile is sometimes used in bodies and glazes to impart fired speckle.